Digoxin

 blue unaunahi tile generic

-Digoxin is used to treat heart failure and a certain type of irregular heart beat called atrial fibrillation.
+Digoxin is used to treat heart failure and a certain type of irregular heartbeat called atrial fibrillation.
 It works by helping the heart to maintain a strong, steady heartbeat.
-It strengthens the force of your heart beat.
-It is one of a group of medicines known as cardiac glycosides.
-In New Zealand digoxin is available as tablets, in two strengths — 62.5 micrograms and 250 micrograms.
-It is also available as an injection which can be given in hospital.
+It strengthens the force of your heart beat but also slows the rate at which the heart pumps.
+It's 1 of a group of medicines known as cardiac glycosides.
 Read more about heart failure and atrial fibrillation.

 • Some people may need a higher dose of 250 micrograms once a day.

-• The pharmacy label on your medicine will tell you how much digoxin to take, how often to take it and any special instructions.
+• Always take your digoxin exactly as your doctor has told you.
+The pharmacy label on your medicine will tell you how much digoxin to take, how often to take it and any special instructions.

 • Missed dose: If you forget to take your dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the right time.
-Do not take double the dose.
+But if it is nearly time for your next dose, just take the next dose at the right time.
+Don't take double the dose.

-• Signs that your dose may be too high: if you start being sick (vomiting), develop diarrhoea (runny poos), get blurred or other changes in your vision, or become very tired, you must contact your doctor straightaway.
+• Signs that your dose may be too high: if you start being sick (vomiting), develop diarrhoea (runny poos), get blurring or other changes in your vision, or become very tired, you must contact your doctor straightaway.
 These are signs that the dose of digoxin may be too high for you.

 Like all medicines, digoxin can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.